alphagov/govuk-design-system/src/components/back-link/index.md

 Use the `govuk-back-link--inverse` modifier class to show a white link on a dark background – for example, in headers, custom components, and patterns with darker backgrounds.

-Make sure all users can see the back link – the background colour [must have a contrast ratio of at least 4.5:1](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) with white.
+Make sure all users can see the back link – the background colour must have a contrast ratio of at least 4.5:1 with white to meet [WCAG 2.2 success criterion 1.4.3 Contrast (minimum), level AA](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).

 {{ example({ group: "components", item: "back-link", example: "inverse", html: true, nunjucks: true, open: false }) }}